Biden Promises 'Light' After Trump's 'Darkness': 7 Takeaways From The DNC

 Change is one of the most powerful motivators in politics, and it particularly sticks when things aren't going well in the country.
 Think Ronald Reagan following Jimmy Carter, Bill Clinton after George H.W.
 Bush and Barack Obama after George W. Bush.
 If Americans are looking for change again, Democrats presented it.

-It's up to Trump and Republicans next week to try and sell steadiness to right the course.
+It's up to Trump and Republicans next week to try to sell steadiness to right the course.
 That's something that can work for presidents seeking reelection, though it's made tougher by Trump's volatility.

 3. A unified Democratic Party was on display

-Note: A previous version of this story misspelled Julia Louis-Dreyfus' name as Julia Louise Dreyfus.